Mali Elephant Project|

 In more depth...

-The key personnel for this program are WILD President Vance Martin, Project Leader Dr. Susan Canney of Oxford, U.K., and Nomba Ganame, who works full-time on the project in Mali.
+Key personnel for this program are Project Leader Dr. Susan Canney of Oxford, U.K., WILD President Vance Martin, and Nomba Ganame, our Field Coordinator in Mali.

 ICFC is the lead funder for this project.
-Other funders are: the governments of Mali and the USA (which funded boreholes and cisterns at the relocation site for the Banzena community); the US Fish and Wildlife Service; the Darwin Initiative; and Woodtiger Foundation.
+Other funders are/have been: the Governments of Mali and the USA (which funded boreholes and cisterns at the relocation site for the Banzena community); the US Fish and Wildlife Service; the UK government's Darwin Initiative; the Abraham Foundation; SOS Fund; The Tusk Trust; Woodtiger Foundation, the Elephant Crisis Fund and others.

 Location of the Gourma region of Mali.
 (WILD)